renaldipratama97/Backend-ChatApplication/README.md

 # Backend ChatON Application

-This API is for a Chat Application called the ChatON Application, the features in this API are registering, logging in, changing profiles, viewing other user profiles, realtime private chat using socket.io.s
+This API is for a Chat Application called the ChatON Application, the features in this API register, login, change profiles, view other user profiles, realtime private chat using socket.io

 ## Built With
 * [Node.js](https://nodejs.org/en/)